By Patty Laushman

 Gives You a Better Locus of Control and Sense of Personal Understanding

-One benefit of receiving an autism diagnosis is that it gives you a better locus of control.
-Having a label can lead to self-understanding, which can lead to self-acceptance, which can lead to self-love.
+Another benefit of receiving an autism diagnosis is that it gives you a better locus of control or sense of agency over your life.
+Having a label can lead to self-understanding, which can lead to self-acceptance, which can lead to self-advocacy, and this is how you create your best life!

-And this massively positively impacts quality of life.
-Many adults who receive a diagnosis later in life of things like ASD or ADHD at first feel shocked.
+Many adults who receive a diagnosis like autism spectrum disorder or ADHD later in life of things often feel shocked at first.
 But then they go through a process of reevaluating their entire lives in light of this new filter and ultimately feel a sense of peace because they suddenly understand why things were the way they were.

-This newfound understanding leads to self-acceptance and better confidence in asserting one's needs and asking for accommodations.
-So if you're struggling with making sense of your life, an autism diagnosis might just be the thing that brings you some much-needed clarity.
+This newfound understanding can lead to increased confidence in asserting one's needs and asking for accommodations.
+So if you're struggling with making sense of your life and you really are autistic, an autism diagnosis might just be the thing that brings you some much-needed clarity.

 Can Improve the Quality of Your Relationships